fabimass/class-report/README.md

 ------- Student -------

-1- Register
+1- Register (your username should be the same that is going to be use as your branches name)

-2- See your progress for each class you are in
+2- See your progress for each class you are in!